JWWade/LENA_Contingenciesv3/README.md

     The application is located in
         ./builds/v3

-2. Run program from desktop shortcut
+2. Run program from executable located in that folder.
-3. Setup input directory(for batch of .its files)
+3. Setup input directory(for batch of .its or .csv files)
 4. Setup output directory
 5. Configure Analysis
 6. Press Submit!